asfktz/devtools-playground/README.md

 - Standalone DevTools
 - Live reloading
 - Support for ES modules (import/export)
-- Built on top of electron, which means that both Node.js modules & The Browser's APIs are available
+- Built on top of electron, which means that both Node.js modules & the Browser's APIs are available

 # Install
 ```